kristinabog/planet-fit/README.md

     ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   Family member were asked to test the website on their devices.
+-   Family members were asked to test the website on their devices.
 -   The website was viewed on a variety of devices:
     Desktop:
     - HP Spectre Notebook